rgera002/Fall-2024-Crystal-Team-CS411W-Website/team_bio.md

 <img src="assets/images/Bio/AdamAdam.jpg" style="width: 150px;">

-Hi there, I own my own company and attend ODU full-time to get a degree, so I'm actively involved in both entrepreneurship and academia.
-In addition to my career and academic goals, I enjoy playing basketball, football, and soccer.
+Adam Adam who runs their business while also pursuing a full time degree at ODU they are deeply committed to both entrepreneurship and education.
+Their commitment to professional development shines through as they juggle the responsibilities of managing a business alongside advancing their pursuits.
+Apart from their work and studies they find joy in playing basketball, football and soccer showcasing a rounded approach to life.
-My goal in this class is to learn how I aim to address the challenges present in business environments by developing a technology-based project.
+Their main focus in class currently is exploring solutions to tackle challenges, in business environments by working on a technology centered project.

 <br>